Normally, when someone passes away in Calgary, a will names a “personal representative” or administrator for the estate.

 The legal work involved with administering an estate when there is no will or available personal representative is made much easier with the support of an experienced lawyer.

 At Western Canada’s Vest Estate Lawyers, our team can help you apply for a grant of administration.
-Find out more with a confidential one-on-one consultation.
+Find out more with a free, confidential one-on-one consultation.